-A high quality washing machine can cost twice as much as a mid-priced washing machine.
-Advanced models can even cost over 3 or 4 times more.
-But did you know it could cost more to buy an averagely made washing machine with extra, “features” than to buy the basic model of the best quality washing machine in the UK?
+A high quality washing machine brand can cost twice as much as a mid-priced washing machine.
+But did you know it can cost just as much for an averagely made washing machine brand with extra “features” than it costs to buy the basic model of the best quality washing machine?

 There are expensive washing machines – and high quality washing machines

 Brands highlighted as one of the least reliable washing machines by Which? have models costing over £600 and some as high as £1000!
 Yet Miele washers, the best money can buy start at around £650.
 So you can get a massive difference in build quality for the same money.

 So don't make the mistake of assuming a washing machine costing a lot of money must be high build quality.
 Some are more expensive because of the perceived extra value of “features” such as faster spin speeds, bigger drums and extra options as described here – Is a more expensive washing machine a better washing machine?

 High Quality Brands

 There are a lot of very expensive washing machines on sale, but only a few are specifically built to higher standards and therefore what I would call a quality brand.
 Miele is the main high quality brand in the UK.
 With Miele you will get a solid, reliable washing machine built to a much higher standard than normal washing machines.
 You should expect it to last a long time.
 Miele for example claim their washing machines are tested for the equivalent of 20 years (average) use and many models have a 10 year guarantee.
 During this time it shouldn't break down regularly.
 It should be much quieter and more stable during spin.

 At the end of the day, if you can afford it, the quality washing machines are far superior in every way.
 They are quieter, more sophisticated, a pleasure to use, and often more technically advanced.
 They are of course more reliable.
 Often more economical to run too.

 Cheap washing machines